 This means that Vitamin D communicates throughout your body.

-The vast majority of people in US who are feeling suboptimal also have overly acidic body chemistry – which is a potential breeding ground for disease/illness.
+The vast majority of people in the US who feel suboptimal also have overly acidic body chemistry – which is a potential breeding ground for disease/illness.

-On the other hand, being too alkaline presents its own problems.
+On the other hand, being too alkaline presents its problems.

 The challenge is to find the pH “sweet spot.”